josephmontes/VAA/README.md

 | 2023      | Bryson Stott        | 0.347 | 0.519  | 0.316  | 0.204  |

 ##### NOTES
-- All the quinnessential contact hitters
+- First thing I noticed is that there is a lot of the quintisential contact hitters on this list
-  - Arraez, Cronenworth, LeMahieu, Josh Rojas, Urshela, Donovan, Swanson, Merrifield, David Fletcher, Andrus, Altuve, IKF, Kwan, France, McNeil, Straw, Bryan Reynolds, Brett Gardner
+  - Luis Arraez, Steven Kwan, DJ LeMahieu, Jake Cronenworth, Gio Urshela, Isiah Kiner-Falefa, Jeff McNeil, Brendan Donovan, Whit Merrifield, David Fletcher, Myles Straw, Josh Rojas, Elvis Andrus, Bryan Reynolds, Brett Gardner, Dansby Swanson, Jose Altuve, Ty France
 - Max Muncy, Kyle Schwarber
-- lower K rate supported by lower whiff rate
+  - Fastballs going higher and higher vs. them
-- higher BB rate
+- I would say that these hitters all have a lot of potential because it is easier to hit the other fastball that they are not hitting as well so if they are hitting the harder one to hit harder than the easier one to hit then it is logical that they will eventually just dominate fastball hitting
-  - the whole idea of this analysis is that VAA on 4-Seam Fastballs make them harder to hit because they arent breaking as you would expect
+- Players on there multiple times: DJ LeMahieu, Jose Altuve, Isiah Kiner-Falefa, Bryan Reynolds, Josh Rojas, Loudres Gurriel Jr. Manny Machado, Carlos Santana, Josh Donaldson
-  - this implies that you have to see the ball better and a higher walk rate insinuates that these guys are seeing the ball better
+- Manny Machado

 | game_year | player_name       | wOBA  | g_wOBA | b_wOBA | d_wOBA |